chidexebere/gatsby-portfolio/content/blog/whats-new-with-PWAs/index.md

 App shortcuts that have been in native apps are now supported in web platforms.
 They give access to actions that users need frequently to improve productivity.

 App shortcuts help users quickly start common or recommended tasks within your PWA.
 Easy access to those tasks from anywhere the app icon is displayed will enhance users' productivity as well as increase their engagement with the PWA.
-In [Possible With Accessibility](https://www.youtube.com/watch?v=RUfX8LNE54U), Léonie also mentioned that shortcuts help those with assistive technologies to go to any point in the PWA with a voice command.
+In her [Possible With Accessibility](https://www.youtube.com/watch?v=RUfX8LNE54U) talk, Léonie also mentioned that shortcuts help those with assistive technologies to go to any point in the PWA with a voice command.

 The app shortcuts menu is invoked by right-clicking the app icon in the taskbar (Windows) or dock (macOS) on the user's desktop or long-pressing the app's launcher icon on Android.
 Below are screenshots showing the shortcuts menu opened on Android and Windows.